krash3125/fast-track/README.md

 3) Learned how to customize the Vite bundler

 ## What's next for Fast Track
-The next steps for Fast Track would be to get a license for this application and outsource it to more users to get more traffic.
+The next steps for Fast Track would be to get a license for this application and outsource it to more users to get more traffic..

 ## Link
 [Live Hosting of Fast Track](https://fast-track-ten.vercel.app/)